 - Attribution in the digital world is vague and almost impossible to achieve, at least as far as the tools we have at our disposal currently.
-This makes finding the root cause of an attack and eliminating it with confidence very difficult.
+This makes finding the cause of an attack and eliminating it with confidence tough.

-- Complexity of IT systems has lead to security information overload which makes timely handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the wide stream of cyber security alerts.
-One of the drivers for this information overload is defense tools reporting an ever growing amount of false alarms due to their inability to accurately identify malicious events.
+- The complexity of IT systems leads to security information overload which makes timely handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the vast stream of cyber security alerts.
+One of the drivers for this information overload is defense tools reporting an ever growing amount of false alarms due to their inability to identify malicious events accurately.

-- Knowledge and domain expertise – Whether it is about co-training or working together on security topics, such collaborations can mitigate the shortage of cyber security talent and spread newly acquired knowledge faster.
+- Knowledge and domain expertise – Whether it is about co-training or working together on security topics, such partnerships can mitigate the shortage of cyber security talent and spread newly acquired knowledge faster.

 - Security stack and configuration sharing – It makes good sense to share such acquired knowledge although it is now kept close to the chest.
-Such collaboration would help disseminate and evolve best practices in security postures as well as help gain control over the flood of new emerging technologies, especially as validation processes take long periods of time.
+Such collaboration would help disseminate and evolve best practices in security postures as well as help gain control over the flood of new emerging technologies, especially as validation processes take extended periods.

-- Shared infrastructure – There are quite a few models where multiple companies can share the same infrastructure which has a single cyber security function, for example cloud services and services rendered by MSSPs.
-While the current common belief holds that cloud services are less secure for enterprises, from a security investment point of view there is no reason for this to be the case and it could and should be better.
-A big portion of such shared infrastructures are hidden in what is called today Shadow IT.
-A proactive step in this direction is for a consortium of companies to build a shared infrastructure which can fit the needs of all its participants.
-In addition to improving defense, the cost of security would be offset by all the collaborators.
+- Shared infrastructure – There are quite a few models where multiple companies can share the same infrastructure which has a single cyber security function, for example, cloud services and services rendered by MSSPs.
+While the current common belief holds that cloud services are less secure for enterprises, from a security investment point of view, there is no reason for this to be the case and it could and should be better.
+A big portion of such shared infrastructures is hidden in what is called today Shadow IT.
+A proactive step in this direction is a consortium of companies to build a shared infrastructure which can fit the needs of all its participants.
+In addition to improving the defense, the cost of security would be offset by all the collaborators.

-- Sharing concrete live intelligence on encountered threats – Sharing effective indicators of compromise, signatures or patterns of malicious artifacts and the artifacts themselves is where the cyber collaboration industry is currently at.
+- Sharing real vital intelligence on encountered threats – Sharing useful indicators of compromise, signatures or patterns of malicious artifacts and the artifacts themselves is where the cyber collaboration industry is currently at.

 - Cultural inhibitions – The state of mind of not cooperating with competition, the fear of losing intellectual property and the fear of losing expertise sits heavily with many decision makers.

-- Sharing is limited due to the justified fear of potential exposure of sensitive data – Deep collaboration in the cyber world requires technical solutions to allow sharing of meaningful information without sacrificing sensitive data.
+- Sharing is limited due to the justified fear of potential exposure of sensitive data – Deep collaboration in the cyber world requires technical solutions to allow the exchange of meaningful information without sacrificing sensitive data.

 - Exposure to new supply chain attacks – Real-time and actionable threat intelligence sharing raises questions on the authenticity and integrity of incoming data feeds creating a new weakness point at the core of the enterprise security systems.

-- Before an organization can start collaborating on cyber security, its internal security function needs to work properly – this is not necessarily the case with a majority of organizations.
+- Before an organization can start collaborating on cybersecurity, its internal security function needs to work correctly – this is not necessarily the case with a majority of organizations.